 Why not use just any old leftover wood stains?

-Above right is a wicker box which has been sprayed with walnut Weaver's Stain.
-This stain is great stuff!
+Weaver's Stain is great stuff!
 It's not anything like using spray paint.
 The spraying radius is about 6" wide so you get quick, even coverage in a fine mist.
 No blobs.
 And the spray button is wide.
 You don't even need to wear gloves to protect your button finger!

 Beautiful results!
 Weaver's Stain, a Danish oil spray stain.
 This is a tung oil product.
 NO poly-urethane!
 Spray it on for a finish that will definitely enhance the way your baskets look and last.
 11 oz. can.

 Colors: Oak, Walnut, Black Walnut, Clear, Driftwood and Maple.